Complaints are normally made by a stakeholder such as an employer, client or infrastructure manager, but may be made by others.

 IRSE does not routinely publish details of complaints.

 Where a licence has been revoked but the licence card has not been returned to IRSE, we publish the licence holder's details.
 We also publish the details of licence cards which have been falsified.

-See the list of revoked licence cards that have not been returned.
+To see the list of revoked licence cards that have not been returned, please click here